About Dave Lechnyr

-My background includes training for CBT for depression & anxiety from the Beck Institute for Cognitive Behavioral Therapy and Level 3 Practicum Training in Gottman Method Couples Therapy.
+My background includes training for CBT for depression & anxiety from the Beck Institute for Cognitive Behavioral Therapy and Gottman Certification Consultation Training in Gottman Method Couples Therapy.
 Specifically, I use:

-- Cognitive-Behavioral Therapy (CBT): Our thoughts create or impact our feelings and behavior.
+- Cognitive-Behavioral Therapy (CBT): Our thoughts directly create or impact our feelings and behavior.

 - Gottman Method Couples Therapy: How we talk with our partner is more important that what we talk about.

-- Internal Family Systems (IFS): The different parts of ourselves all have a voice that needs to be heard.
+- Internal Family Systems (IFS): The different parts of ourselves all have a voice that needs to be acknowledged and heard.

-- Acceptance and Commitment Therapy (ACT): Choosing to live in the moment allows you to move forward all-together.
+- Acceptance and Commitment Therapy (ACT): Choosing to live in the moment allows you to move forward all-together rather than specific pursuits.

 What follows are testimonials from former clients regarding what their struggles have been and how things ultimately changed for them with therapy.